 Blackberry Crisp is such an easy desert for any time of the year.
-Blackberry Crisp is a great way to use up lots of blackberries!
+Pear Blackberry Crisp is a great way to use up lots of blackberries!
 You can make this crisp with fresh or frozen fruit.
 It’s also easy to make crisps gluten free, dairy free and vegan, as well!
 Crisps can also be made with or without oats!

 My son moved to California last month and requested some easy recipes that he could make.
 Here is the first in a long line of easy recipes

 Voila!
 All Done!
 About 15 minutes of prep time!
-Bake for 40 – 50 minutes until golden brown.
-Let cool on a wire rack.
 Best eaten warm, with or without ice cream.